mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/02_Trinity/README.md

 # Trinity Assembly

-This repository contains resources for the **second step** in the transcriptome assembly pipeline, which uses [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) for de novo RNA-Seq assembly.
+This repository contains resources for the **second step** in the Phylogenomic pipeline, which uses [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) for de novo RNA-Seq assembly.

 ## Usage